quaderno/quaderno-woocommerce/readme.txt

 * New: receipt threshold field is no longer necessary

 = 1.18.0 - October 16, 2019 =
-* Improvement: create a new contact in Quaderno if the customer changes their name
+* Update: create a new contact in Quaderno if the customer changes their name
 * New: the checkout form supports any tax ID

 = 1.17.7 - October 2, 2019 =
-* Improvement: only use VAT number if exists
+* Update: only use VAT number if exists

 = 1.17.6 - September 25, 2019 =
-* Improvement: use original name for fees
+* Update: use original name for fees
-* Improvement: add receipts threshold
+* Update: add receipts threshold

 = 1.17.5 - September 23, 2019 =
-* Improvement: always send customer billing address
+* Update: always send customer billing address
-* Improvement: user WordPress current_time function
+* Update: user WordPress current_time function

 = 1.17.4 - August 27, 2019 =
 * Fix: error in VAT validation for existent customers